-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is defined as the total change in stockholders' equity during the period other than from transactions with stockholders.
-Comprehensive income (loss) consists of net income (loss) and other comprehensive income (loss).
-Other comprehensive income (loss) is comprised of unrealized gains or losses on investments classified as available-for-sale.
+Comprehensive loss is defined as the total change in stockholders' equity during the period other than from transactions with stockholders.
+Comprehensive loss consists of net loss and other comprehensive loss.
+Other comprehensive loss is comprised of unrealized losses on investments classified as available-for-sale and losses on foreign currency revaluations.